Updated 11.22.24

 It is only when the consciousness awakens and begins to integrate with the sensual body that this natural breathing cycle is interrupted and breathing shifts to the lungs.
 The focused breathing exercise, when done correctly, will reconnect a person with this natural breathing cycle bringing a deep sense of peace and relaxation.
 Locate the embryonic area by finding the spot that feels most comfortable, warm, tingly, or just feels right.

-Rather than breathing into the lungs, imagine the breath entering the embryonic center and moving upward through the center of the body and spine touching each chakra as it moves upward until it reaches the top of the head.
-One will feel a showering of energy in the brain as the breath begins its return descent down the front of the torso in the vagus nerve to the lower abdomen to begin another in-breath.
-In the diagram below, there are 4 atmospheres surrounding the body: the one closest to the body is the emanation of biological, vital energies from the body; the next 3 fields are the psychic or emotional, mental, and noetic or spiritual consciousness.
+Rather than breathing into the lungs, imagine the breath entering the embryonic center and moving upward through the center of the body and spine touching the spiritual centers (chakras) as it moves upward until it reaches the top of the head.
+One will then feel a showering of energy in the brain as the breath begins its return descent down the front of the torso in the vagus nerve to the lower abdomen to begin another in-breath.
+In the diagram below, there are 4 atmospheres surrounding the body: the one closest to the body is the emanation of biological, etheric-vital energies from the body; the next 3 fields are the psychic or emotional, mental, and noetic or spiritual consciousness.

 Healthy, vital breathing not only moves within the physical body, but it swings in and out of each atmosphere as it moves upward.
 This movement of breath is also circular as the in-breath moves up the spine to the top of the head and down the front of the body on the out-breath and begins again in the lower abdomen.
-Focused breathing does not manipulate, will, or push the breath up or down in any way, it is only observes.
-As the proficiency of this breathing practice advances, at some point, it will feel like “whole body breathing.”
+Focused breathing does not manipulate, will, or push the breath up or down in any way; it is accomplished by passively following and observing.
+As the proficiency of this breathing practice advances, one can perceive that it feels like “whole body breathing.”

 The breath, body, and mind are interconnected; refinement of the physical breath calms the body and stills the mind.
 Improved skill in this exercise will be noted as the breath becomes refined, that is, calm, slow and smooth.
 For many people not experienced in breathing or meditation, it is challenging at first to get the body-mind/mind to be quiet and still.
 The attention has been totally dominated by the ego-personality and it is not going to relinquish its hold without a fight.